Skip to content

 age Approximate milliseconds since the sample was taken

-ok Whether the payload is valid and no more than 250 ms old
+ok True when the reading is usable: the data arrived intact and is no more than 250 ms old

 if reading.ok: